DevriX/Easy-Image-Gallery/readme.txt

 == Changelog ==

 = 1.3 =
-* Release date - Release date - November 21, 2017.
+* Release date - Release date - January 19, 2018.
-* Add the possibility to add two different galleries on one page
+* Add the possibility to add two or more different galleries on one page/post.
 * Improved the UI / UX

 = 1.2 =